bmaltais/kohya_ss/README.md

   - Use Adafactor optimizer.
 RMSprop 8bit or Adagrad 8bit may work.
 AdamW 8bit doesn't seem to work.
 - The LoRA training can be done with 12GB GPU memory.
 - `--train_unet_only` option is highly recommended for SDXL LoRA.
 Because SDXL has two text encoders, the result of the training will be unexpected.
+- PyTorch 2 seems to use slightly less GPU memory than PyTorch 1.

 Example of the optimizer settings for Adafactor with the fixed learning rate:
 ```